NotSpooky/node_dlang/README.md

 Tested on Linux and Windows with LDC compiler.

 # Requirements
-Just a D compiler (only tested on LDC) with the DUB package manager that is usually included with the compiler.
+Just a D compiler (currently tested with LDC and DMD on 64 bit Linux and Windows) with the DUB package manager that is usually included with the compiler.
 JavaScript is not necessary to generate the modules but NodeJS is needed to test the generated file.
 # Usage
 Create a DUB project with: